forem/forem/README.md

 - We use **CounterCulture** to keep track of association counts (counter caches)
 - We use **Rolify** for role management.
 - We use **Pundit** for authorization.
+- We use Service Workers to proxy traffic

 There's more, but that's a decent overview of the key need-to-knows.